How to Cool an Attic (and Save on Your Energy Bill)

 How to cool an attic

 An overheated attic has more significant consequences beyond raising your energy bill and causing you to sweat through a few T-shirts.
 An unventilated attic can reach temperatures high enough to bake your shingles and damage your roof.
-The best attic cooling solution is a multifaceted approach, using both venting and insulation.
+Know how to cool an attic with a multifaceted approach, using both venting and insulation.

 If you ever feel hot air coming from the attic, you may ask yourself questions such as: